-For another slice of tranquility in the city, then you simply must head to Northernhay and Rougemont Gardens.
-Situated in an elevated position above the city, these green space are perfect for spending time with friends of enjoying a picnic during the summer months.
-For another amazing gren space in the city, you must head to the Cathedral Green.
+For another slice of tranquillity in the city, then you simply must head to Northernhay and Rougemont Gardens.
+Situated in an elevated position above the city, these green space are perfect for spending time with friends or enjoying a picnic during the summer months.
+For another amazing green space in the city, you must head to the Cathedral Green.

 If you’re a fan of food, music, or local brews, then Exeter has you covered.
 Throughout the year, countless festivals celebrating local life are held in various places across the Devonian capital.
 Of all the reasons to visit Exeter, its many fairs are a good one!